ZT220501/Agent-Based-Fire-Evacuation/README.md

 # Agent Based Fire Evacuation Model
 This project is a simulation of fire evacuation with people and cars involved.
+We build our model with several steps to ultimately simulate the motion of people and cars in a synthetic road block.
+In our simulations, the fire comes from the left, and all the agents are supposed to evacuate at the right end of the two roads.

 ![](https://github.com/ZT220501/Agent-Based-Fire-Evacuation/blob/main/Results/simulation_homogeneous.gif)